platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/tideways.md

         - tideways
 ```

-Enabling the extension will also activate the Tideways background process.
+Enabling the extension also activates the Tideways background process.

 Push the changes to your Platform.sh environment to enable Tideways as follows: